Dongyifengs/MoYiBombino/README.md

 ## Get Started

-Install globally using `npm i -g bombino` then generate your new project and by running `bombino`.
+Install globally using `npm i -g moyi-bombino` then generate your new project and by running `moyi-bombino`.

 Or, you may skip installation and generate a project via `npx` with `npx bombino`.